 Students with a broader perspective are now in demand by medical schools nationwide.
-A recent article on the topic summarizes this trend by saying that ``medical educators are looking beyond biology and chemistry majors in the search for more well-rounded students who can be molded into caring and analytic doctors.''
-This perspective is shared by the University of Utah School of Medicine Office of Admissions and by other health professional schools in Utah and nationwide.
+A Newsweek article on the topic summarizes this trend by saying that "medical educators are looking beyond biology and chemistry majors in the search for more well-rounded students who can be molded into caring and analytic doctors.''
+This perspective is shared by the University of Utah School of Medicine Office of Admissions and by other health professions schools in Utah and nationwide.

 The Anthropology Major with Health Emphasis is designed to meet this need.
 The program satisfies the curricular requirements of medical and other health-related professional schools while at the same time educating students about